 .The Australian Great White Shark… Australia is a country seemingly full of all sorts of dangerous creatures, both on land and below the surface.
 But the Australian Great White Shark inspires more fear and loathing than just about any other animal down-under.

 Referred to locally as White Pointers.
 That intense reaction is because when a Great White does attack a swimmer, surfer, spear-fisher or a diver the result can be horrendous.
 Often resulting in a gruesome death for the victim .
 So the fear side of the equation is very easy to understand!

 However, the loathing part is much more nuanced and largely results from the way the Australian tabloid media treat these attacks, which are almost guaranteed to make the front page and lead the nightly “news” on television.

 The thing is that a shark attack provides an instant boost in circulation.
 While a horrific one, where a death is involved, produces a huge spike in ratings.
 Compare the report by Australia’s Sydney tabloid the Daily Telegraph on the tragic loss of Japanese surfer Tadashi Nakahara with that of the equally tragic death of

 The movie Jaws was largely responsible for establishing the bad reputation, but the sensationalist treatment of shark attacks by the news media, combined with the many television “documentaries” made about them (which usually aim to scare rather than educate the viewer), has firmly entrenched the overall perception.

 The reality however is significantly different and the Australian Shark Attack File data compiled by Sydney’s Taronga Zoo provides a much clearer picture.

-Even then, the chances of being attacked by a Great White are even more remote as the data from Taronga Zoo indicates that most attacks are from Bull Sharks – but data like that does not sell newspapers or make the evening news!
+Even then, the chances of being attacked by a Great White are even more remote.
+Data from Taronga Zoo indicates that most attacks are from Bull Sharks.
+But data like that does not sell newspapers or make the evening news!